 Communication: Candidates must be able to communicate orally and in writing with patients and members of the health care team.
 Candidates also must be able to read and comprehend written material.

-Intellectual and Cognitive Abilities: Candidates must be able to measure, calculate, reason, analyze, synthesize, integrate and apply information.
+Intellectual and Cognitive Abilities: Candidates must be able to measure, calculate, reason, analyze, synthesize, integrate, and apply information.
 Problem solving, a clinical skill required of physicians, requires all these intellectual abilities.
-In addition, candidates must be able to comprehend 3-D relationships and to understand the spatial relationships of structures.
+In addition, candidates must be able to comprehend three-dimensional relationships and to understand the spatial relationships of structures.

-Ethical Standards: A candidate must demonstrate professional demeanor and behavior and must perform in an ethical manner in all dealings with peers, faculty, staff and patients.
-Candidates must treat all patients equally without regard to ethnicity, race, gender, religion or any other attribute.
+Ethical Standards: A candidate must demonstrate professional demeanor and behavior and must perform in an ethical manner in all dealings with peers, faculty, staff, and patients.
+Candidates must treat all patients equally without regard to ethnicity, race, gender, religion, or any other attribute.
 Questions of breach of ethical conduct will be referred to the Associate Deans for Student Affairs.

 For prospective Medical School students, the “General Information” site of the catalog contains additional onboarding information, including: